biocorecrg/ExOrthist/README.md

 ExOrthist infers exon orthology groups within gene orthogroups (or clusters) provided as input (e.g. generated by [Orthofinder](https://github.com/davidemms/OrthoFinder), [Broccoli](https://github.com/rderelle/Broccoli) or similar tools) for all the species for which annotation (GTF) and genomic (fasta) files are provided [[see Inputs](#inputs) for details].

 ExOrthist starts by creating files with annotation information for all the considered species [[see Algorithm, section A](#a-input-generation)].
-It next works by species pairs (species1-species2) and within gene orthogroups, generating **Intron Position Aware (IPA)** protein alignments for all isoforms in species1 vs all isoforms in species2.
+Next, it works by species pairs (species1-species2) and within gene orthogroups, generating **Intron Position Aware (IPA)** protein alignments for all isoforms in species1 vs all isoforms in species2.
 Considering species1 as query and species 2 as target (and vice versa), ExOrthist extracts **alignment features** at the protein, exon and intron level [[see Algorithm, section B](#b-pairwise-alignments-and-feature-extraction)].
 For each query exon, the best exon match in each target isoform is selected based on sequence similarity.

 All extracted features are translated into partial scores used to infer **pairwise exon homologous relationships**.
 In particular, ExOrthist considers five partial scores reflecting the conservation of different features of the exon-intron context: (1, 2) conservation of the immediately upstream and downstream intron positions and phases, (3) conservation of the query exon sequence and (4, 5) conservation of the immediately upstream and downstream exon sequences.
 Only the exon matches for which all features are above the specified conservation cutoffs will be selected as potential exon homologs.
 Importantly, ExOrthist sequentially evaluates the conservation of these features (1-2, 3, 4-5).
 Pairs of exons whose upstream and downstream intron positions and phases are not conserved will not be considered orthologs, independently of their sequence conservation.
 As an optional feature, ExOrthist allows to set different conservation cut-offs for short, medium and long evolutionary distances [[see Inputs](#inputs)].

-The sum of all partial scores gives a global score ranging from 0 to 1 and representing the overall goodness of a match.
+The sum of all partial scores gives a global score ranging from 0 to 1 and represents the overall goodness of a match.
 ExOrthist uses the global score to select the best exon match in a target gene for each query exon, specifically among the exon matches passing all the previous filters.
-The selected query exon-target gene best matches are considered as pairwise exon homologs.
+The selected query exon-target gene best matches are considered pairwise exon homologs.
 While the ExOrthist logic requires a query exon to match a unique exon in the target gene, each target-gene exon can potentially be matched by more query exons in the same gene.
 This setting captures cases of in-tandem exon duplication while preserving the information about which duplicated exon is more similar to the ancestral one [[see Algorithm, section C](#c-scoring-and-best-matches-selection)].

 Finally, the selected exon homologous matches for all species pairs are joined and translated in a directed graph, from which **exon orthogroups** (clusters) are inferred.
 ExOrthist computes a Membership Score (MS) for each exon in its relative exon cluster based on graph properties.
 Best reciprocal matches (i.e. a query exon is the best match of its own target exon) are taken into account in the MS computation. [[see Algorithm, section D](#d-clustering)].